 Before everything is installed back into your bass and screwed down, you need to connect the main ground wire coming from the bridge.
 Again – put this onto the back of either pot.
 Refer to the below photos.

 That's how to wire a Precision Bass.
 It is a very simple circuit using only two pots, a jack and a capacitor.
 There are other options to spice things up a bit, including using a 0.068uF capacitor in place of a 0.047uF.
-This gives a more rounded and what many regard as a more useful tone sweep on the tone control.
+This gives a more traditional and darker sweep on the tone control.